telerik/maui-docs/controls/datagrid/localization.md

 # .NET MAUI DataGrid Localization

 The Telerik UI for .NET MAUI DataGrid provides localization support.
-You can translate the text displayed as a validation error message to other languages, so that your application can be adapted to different cultures.
+You can translate the text displayed in the Filtering UI, Grouping panel, etc. to other languages, so that your application can be adapted to different cultures.

 >important For more details about the localization process of Telerik UI for .NET MAUI components, refer to the topic about [common globalization and localization support by Telerik UI for .NET MAUI]({%slug globalization-localization%}).